callumflack/callum-flack-design/pages/_posts/the-paradigm-shift-in-website-publishing.md

 1. Despite all the social media publishing platforms available, a website is still where a business can retain most control over the presentation of their core value proposition, and it's probably still the first thing a potential customer will click to from a search.
 Oh and forget native apps for business brand & value proposition sites, web search won. {.Note}

-2. I’m not a born developer and I don’t have the baggage of having transferred out of a decade of PHP in the early 2010s.
-Instead, I was a graphic designer for well over a decade before I started learning to program.
+2. I never had to transfer out of a decade of PHP in the early 2010s.
+Instead, I was a graphic designer for well over a decade before I started learning to program. this made it easier for me to embrace new web technologies.
 There was a lot I haven’t had to unlearn because I never learned it in the first place. {.Note}